 - Real-time price data.
 To make informed trading decisions, you need the latest market information.
 Good Forex and CFD brokers will offer live price data in their trading platform.

 - Available leverage.
 How much leverage does the broker offer?
 In Europe, regulated brokers should offer access to leverage of up to 1:500 for Professional Clients and 1:30 for Retail Clients.

 - Risk management tools.
-Admiral Markets can help you reduce your trading risk with volatility protection and negative balance protection.
+Admirals can help you reduce your trading risk with volatility protection and negative balance protection.

 - Flexible trading styles.
 Will the broker allow you to not only swing trade, but day trade and scalp as well, if that's a part of your strategy?

 - Trading education options.
 Does the broker offer tools and resources to help you succeed as a trader?
-Admiral Markets, for example, has a library of hundreds of Forex articles, free trading webinars and free courses like Forex 101.
+Admirals, for example, has a library of hundreds of Forex articles, free trading webinars and free courses like Forex 101.